Nonsogithub41/New-York-Rental-Properties-Pricing-Analysis/README.md

 For any additional information or inquiries, please open an issue in this repository.

 Thank you for your interest in our New York City rental pricing analysis project!

+If you're interested in exploring the tableau storytelling project, check it outon;
+Tableau Public - New York City Rental Properties Pricing Case Study.